satansdeer/satansdeer.github.com/src/pages/posts/react-native-mobx-tutorial-part-2/index.md

 }
 ```

-Here we use `StackNavigator` from `react-navigation` package to be able to temporarliy add `ProfileScreen` on top of `HomeScreen`.
+Here we use `StackNavigator` from `react-navigation` package to be able to temporarily add `ProfileScreen` on top of `HomeScreen`.
 It handles the animation and history.
 So we can easily get back to our previous screen.

 `SafeAreaView` is needed only for IphoneX, it adds vertical margins to not interfere with it's form factor.